-We are offering the notes at an issue price of \$ per note (% of the principal amount at maturity).
-Interest on the notes at the rate % per year on the principal amount at maturity is payable semiannually in arrears in cash on December and June of each year, beginning June , 2004, until December , 2008.
+We are offering the notes at an issue price of \$395.02 per note (39.502% of the principal amount at maturity).
+Interest on the notes at the rate 1.4813% per year on the principal amount at maturity is payable semiannually in arrears in cash on January 15 and July 15 of each year, beginning July 15, 2004, until January 15, 2009.
 After that date, we will not pay any cash interest on the notes prior to maturity unless contingent cash interest becomes payable.
-Instead, on , 2033, the maturity date of the notes, a holder will receive \$1,000 per note.
-The rate of accrual of original issue discount for non-tax purposes represents a yield to maturity of % per year, computed on a semiannual bond equivalent basis and calculated from December , 2008.
+Instead, on January 15, 2034, the maturity date of the notes, a holder will receive \$1,000 per note.
+The rate of accrual of original issue discount for non-tax purposes represents a yield to maturity of 3.75% per year (based on the issue price of \$395.02), computed on a semiannual bond equivalent basis and calculated from January 15, 2009.
 The notes will be our unsecured senior subordinated obligations and will rank equally with our existing and future senior subordinated indebtedness and will rank junior to our existing and future senior indebtedness.
 In addition, the notes will effectively rank junior to our secured indebtedness as to the assets securing such indebtedness as well as all indebtedness and other liabilities, including trade payables, of our subsidiaries.
-We will use all of the net proceeds from this offering to redeem our outstanding senior notes.
+We will use all of the net proceeds from this offering to redeem our outstanding senior notes and to repay amounts outstanding under our existing credit facility.